South Africa

 February 2018 - We advise WHITE people to sell any Real Estate property and to transfer the funds abroad...while it is still possible.

-Posted May 1st, 2009 - The Mountainlands not only is paradise, but it also is an adventure... click on the pictures.
+Posted May 1st, 2009 - The Mountainlands is not only paradise but also an adventure... click on the pictures.

 Update March 20, 2012